Bes0n/python3-codecademy/course_notes/inheritance_and_polymorphism.md

 ### Dunder Methods

+One way that we can introduce polymorphism to our class definitions is by using Python's special dunder methods.
+We've explored a few already, the constructor __init__ and the string representation method __repr__, but that's only scratching the tip of the iceberg.

+Python gives us the power to define dunder methods that define a custom-made class to look and behave like a Python builtin.
+What does that mean?
+Say we had a class that has an addition method:

 ###### TASK
 <div class="spacing-tight__YTkj-JgyxXu1yRjOr_AFW"><p>In <strong>script.py</strong> there are two classes defined, <code>Atom</code> and <code>Molecule</code>.</p>
 <p>Give <code>Atom</code> a <code>.__add__(self, other)</code> method that returns a Molecule with the two <code>Atom</code>s.</p>